habby-bit/Portfolio/README.md

 ## Description

-This is a potfolio that displays a professional bio as well as links to a handful of projects that I've worked on.
+This is a portfolio that displays a professional bio as well as links to a handful of projects that I've worked on.
 It also provides my resume and contact information for any interested parties.

 ## Table of Contents